Forrest-Z/tactile_layers/README.md

 - Uses the inflation area to update the cost of a circular area.
 - The attached video shows how this layer works using this code

+Note:

-	#Note: The inflation radius can be changed from rqt_reconfigure
+1. The inflation radius can be changed from rqt_reconfigure

-	#Note: In the local costmap parameter file, you must include both the tactile layer and 	inflation area to run this.
+2. In the local costmap parameter file, you must include both the tactile layer and inflation area to run this.

 Add the following: